 From Spain to the Philippines, passing by the USA and even the colder waters of the UK, Mermaids Academies have been emerging for the past couple of years across the globe.
 If you ever obsessed over the Little Mermaid as a little girl, this might be your chance to relive those childhood fantasies!

-Becoming a mermaid though, is not all about having fun while wearing a glamorous tail.
+Becoming a mermaid though is not all about having fun while wearing a glamorous tail.
 Emily Keat, also known as the Cornish Mermaid, explains: “It’s hard work!
 It’s really psychological because your body is always going to tell you that you need to breath.
 So you’ve got to tell yourself that once you’ve done a couple breath up and everything, then you can hold your breath.
-After that you just have to carry on and train yourself.”
+After that, you just have to carry on and train yourself.”

 Indeed, Freedive UK, a British company holding mermaid courses, is specialised in free diving which means that wanna-be mermaids can learn how to hold their breath underwater instead of using an oxygen tank.
-Of course it would not be a mermaid course without involving you wearing a tail and — that’s where the fun begins.
+Of course, it would not be a mermaid course without involving you wearing a tail and — that’s where the fun begins.

 “It’s not all about swimming in a straight line though,” reads Freedive UK’s website.
 “We teach you how to pose, move in 3 dimensions, swim with your eyes open and generally to remain looking good despite everything else!”

 Swimming underwater with open-eyes, however, is no simple task.
-“The hardest part I found was to look elegant under water,” says Emily.
+“The hardest part I found was to look elegant underwater,” says Emily.
 “Obviously you don’t wear a mask so you can’t see a thing but it’s all worth it, it’s really funny.”

 But swimming with a tail does not just improve your underwater elegance, it’s actually also a serious workout.
-In addition of improving your endurance, it also strengthens your lower back, your abs, but also your arms, which have to compensate the fact that your legs are stacked together in a tail.
+In addition to improving your endurance, it also strengthens your lower back, your abs, but also your arms, which have to compensate the fact that your legs are stacked together in a tail.